Common cold, asthma flare-ups, allergy?

 Interactive Lungs Auscultation with Reinforcement Learning Agent

-To perform a precise auscultation for the purposes of examination of respiratory system normally requires the presence of an experienced doctor.
-With most recent advances in machine learning and artificial intelligence, automatic detection of pathological breath phenomena in sounds recorded with stethoscope becomes a reality.
-But to perform a full auscultation in home environment by layman is another matter, especially if the patient is a child.
+To perform a precise auscultation for the purposes of examination of the respiratory system normally requires the presence of an experienced doctor.
+With most recent advances in machine learning and artificial intelligence, automatic detection of pathological breath phenomena in sounds recorded with a stethoscope becomes a reality.
+But to perform a full auscultation in a home environment by a layman is another matter, especially if the patient is a child.
 In this paper we propose a unique application of Reinforcement Learning for training an agent that interactively guides the end user throughout the auscultation procedure.
 We show that intelligent selection of auscultation points by the agent reduces time of the examination fourfold without significant decrease in diagnosis accuracy compared to exhaustive auscultation.

 Tomasz Grzywalski, Riccardo Belluzzo, Szymon Drgas, Agnieszka Cwalińska, Honorata Hafke-Dys